Sensorineural hearing loss: Pathophysiology

 Sensory hearing loss is caused by abnormal structure or function of the hair cells of the organ of Corti in the cochlea.
 Neural hearing impairments are consequent upon damage to the eighth cranial nerve (the vestibulocochlear nerve) or the auditory tracts of the brainstem.
-If higher levels of the auditory tract are affected this is known as central deafness.
+If higher levels of the auditory tract are affected, this is known as central deafness.
 Central deafness may present as sensorineural deafness but should be distinguishable from the history and audiological testing.

 Cochlear dead regions in sensory hearing loss

 Hearing impairment may be associated with damage to the hair cells in the cochlea.
-Sometimes there may be complete loss of function of inner hair cells (IHCs) over a certain region of the cochlea; this is called a "dead region".
+Sometimes there may be a complete loss of function of inner hair cells (IHCs) over a certain region of the cochlea; this is called a "dead region".
 The region can be defined in terms of the range of characteristic frequencies (CFs) of the IHCs and/or neurons immediately adjacent to the dead region.